Last Updated on: 8th October 2023, 02:01 pm

 Hermit Crab Humidity Requirements

-Hermit crabs need to be in an environment with a temperature range of 80 to 85 degrees Fahrenheit with an ideal humidity of 75% to 85%.
+Hermit crabs must be in an environment with a temperature range of 80 to 85 degrees Fahrenheit with an ideal humidity of 75% to 85%.
 The difficulty of maintaining the temperature and humidity levels depends on where you live and the season.

-For example, if you live in an area where humidity is often higher, maintaining the humidity in your hermit crab’s tank will be easier than living in an area where the humidity is naturally lower.
+For example, if you live in an area where humidity is often higher, maintaining the moisture in the hermit crab’s tank will be easier than living in a place where the humidity is naturally lower.

 Whereas if you live in an area where winters get cold, and the air in the home is drier due to using a furnace for heat, you’ll have to work harder to raise the temperature and humidity in a hermit’s tank.